JoseRaul42/PersonalAINewsBot/README.md

-# Webscraper Template for LMstudio
+# Webscraper and Local LLM

 This application serves as a template for creating a web scraper using Puppeteer in JavaScript.
 It retrieves headlines and summaries from AlJazeera news site and outputs the data in JSON format to a file named `output.json`.
 The script utilizes the `LocalModel.js` file to feed the output.json file to a local LLM model hosted through a LMStudio local server instance.